electron/electron/docs/api/system-preferences.md

 ### `systemPreferences.askForMediaAccess(mediaType)` _macOS_

-* `mediaType` String - the type of media being requested; can be `microphone`, `camera`.
+* `mediaType` string - the type of media being requested; can be `microphone`, `camera`.

-Returns `Promise<Boolean>` - A promise that resolves with `true` if consent was granted and `false` if it was denied.
+Returns `Promise<boolean>` - A promise that resolves with `true` if consent was granted and `false` if it was denied.
 If an invalid `mediaType` is passed, the promise will be rejected.
 If an access request was denied and later is changed through the System Preferences pane, a restart of the app will be required for the new permissions to take effect.
 If access has already been requested and denied, it _must_ be changed through the preference pane; an alert will not pop up and the promise will resolve with the existing access status.

 **Important:** In order to properly leverage this API, you [must set](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/requesting_authorization_for_media_capture_on_macos?language=objc) the `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` strings in your app's `Info.plist` file.
 The values for these keys will be used to populate the permission dialogs so that the user will be properly informed as to the purpose of the permission request.
 See [Electron Application Distribution](../tutorial/application-distribution.md#macos) for more information about how to set these in the context of Electron.